Takumi-Labs-Dev/Inari/README.md

 ## ✦ Features

+- **✦ Discord OAuth2 Login** — Secure login with Discord, restricted to members of your server
 - **✦ Live Preview** — Accurate Discord embed rendering updates as you type, with Dark, Light, and AMOLED theme support
 - **✦ Full Embed Control** — Title, description, author, footer, fields, thumbnail, image, color, and timestamp
 - **✦ Code Block Inserter** — One-click code block with language selector (js, py, ts, bash, json, and more)